 \subsection{Reconstruction Quality}

 A natural test about whether an auto-encoder learns accurate representations of the given input is through an evaluation of the reconstruction error.
 For this, we report two metrics: 1) MSE to evaluate how well the reconstructed image preserves the contents of the original image and 2) FID score to show how realistic is the reconstructed image with respect to the true image distribution.
 We compute these metrics on a held-out set and report in Table \ref{tab:1b}.
 We find that our model outperforms Slot Attention in all datasets in terms of FID which shows that the image quality of our model is better due to its powerful decoder.
-In MSE, our model outperforms the baseline in all datasets except for CLEVR.
-We note that the performance gain from our model, in both MSE and FID, increases as the visual complexity of the dataset increases from 3D Shapes and CLEVR to Shapestacks and Bitmoji.
-Despite the better MSE of the mixture decoder in CLEVR, the gap is not severe given the broader limitations of the mixture decoder in handling novel slot configurations.
-We also believe that the MSE of our model is affected by the DVAE patch size which can affect the rendering of small-sized objects of CLEVR.
-To test this hypothesis, we compared using a coarse patch grid and a fine patch grid and we found the latter to reduce the MSE gap with Slot Attention.
-Thus, in the future, with more compute that can enable a finer DVAE grid, this discrepancy may be resolved.
+The FID improvement resulting from our model becomes larger as the visual complexity of the dataset increases.
+In MSE, our model performance is comparable to the mixture-based baseline.
+Despite the better reconstruction MSE of the baseline in 3D Shapes, CLEVR and CelebA, the gap is not severe considering that \textit{i)} unlike the baseline, our model does not directly minimize MSE and \textit{ii)} the baseline suffers significantly in rendering novel slot configurations as shown in Section \ref{sec:exp:compgen}.